padmaja-kulkarni/vine_tomato_grasping/flex_grasp/README.md

 sudo apt-get install ros-$ROS_VER-realsense2-description
 ```
 It includes the 3D-models of the devices and is necessary for running launch files that include these models (i.e. rs_d435_camera_with_model.launch).

+> :warning: In case you run into issues with the camera install the SDK as explained [here](https://www.intelrealsense.com/sdk-2/) and select Linux.

 #### Graphical User Interface
 For fine-tuning parameters of the computer vision pipeline rqt_ez_publisher is used: